“The perfectionist exhausts herself playing the greyhound running after a mechanical rabbit called the “perfect performance.”

 ~ Dr. Kevin Leman

 Perfectionism, is it your friend or foe?
 On one hand, it is a good thing to put forth your best effort and strive to do your best.
-However, when despite great effort you feel as though you keep falling short, always need to have things just right, fear ever making a mistake, and suffer from self doubt on a consistent basis and have difficulty with how others do things then it has become your foe.
+However, when despite the great effort you feel as though you keep falling short, always need to have things just right, fear ever making a mistake, suffer from self-doubt on a consistent basis, and have difficulty with how others do things then it has become your foe.

 Types of Perfectionists

 There are two distinct types of perfectionists.
-The first is inward oriented and feels that there is something basically wrong with them and that they are not good enough.
+The first is inward-oriented and feels that there is something basically wrong with them and that they are not good enough.
 Take Claire as an example, she constantly feels like a failure and is prone to depression.
-Although to outsides she is a super woman, juggling a high powered career as a lawyer, being a mother to three and a devoted wife.
+Although to the outside she is a superwoman, juggling a high-powered career as a lawyer, being a mother to three, and a devoted wife.
 She exerts so much energy trying to always do her best but she never lives up to the standards she is demanding from herself.
 Her biggest fear is that someone will find out that she is not perfect.

-Then there is the outer directed perfectionist who feels frustrated that other people can never do anything right.
-Brenda is the classic example of this type.
-She is always so irritated with her colleagues at work, her husband, and children.
+Then there is the outer-directed perfectionist who feels frustrated that other people can never do anything right.
+Brenda is a classic example of this type.
+She is always so irritated with her colleagues at work, her husband, and her children.
 They just never seem to be able to live up to her standards.
 She tends to see things as either black or white.
 She is feeling the pain of this type of perfectionism due to her difficult relationships with others.
-Co- workers and her family find her controlling.
+Co-workers and her family find her controlling.
 Brenda is putting distance between herself and others unintentionally by demanding perfection not only from herself but also from others.